seanstephenbrian/tic-tac-toe/README.md

-visual aesthetic for this simple game. building off the brutalist/minimalist design i had previously used in the calculator project, i used flashing X/O background graphics, multiple layers of backdrop filters, pop-up windows, and hover effects (including a JS function that rotates each tic-tac-toe square a random number of degrees between -180 and 180 degrees when you mouse over) to create what i hope is an original vision for a browser tic-tac-toe game.
+visual aesthetic for this simple game. building off the brutalist/minimalist design i had previously used in the calculator project, i used flashing X/O background graphics, multiple layers of backdrop filters, pop-up windows, and hover effects (including a JS function that rotates each tic-tac-toe square a random number of degrees between -180 and 180 degrees when you mouse over) to create what i hope is a unique vision for a browser tic-tac-toe game.

-the design is pared down and simplified for mobile displays/narrow screen widths -- even though it is simpler, i still think it looks quite interesting!
+the design is pared down for mobile displays/narrow screen widths -- even though it is simpler, i still think it looks quite interesting!

-in the end, this was a really rewarding and engaging project. i enjoyed both the more logical / mathematical side of it and, of course, the design work.
+in the end, this was a really rewarding and engaging project. i enjoyed both the more logical / mathematical side of it and definitely had fun with the design work!

 some screenshots of the desktop version: